-On behalf of OutLaws, Columbia Law School’s LGBTQA student group, we encourage you to apply to Columbia!
+On behalf of OutLaws, Columbia Law School’s LGBTQ student group, we encourage you to apply to Columbia!
 We hope that you decide to begin your legal career here.

 Academic Opportunities at Columbia

-In addition, Columbia is home to many of the country’s most distinguished LGBTQA scholars and activists, including:
+In addition, Columbia is home to many of the country’s most distinguished LGBTQ scholars and activists, including:

-- Professor Katherine Franke, a leader in critical legal thought, feminist theory, and queer theory; and
+- Professor Katherine Franke, a leader in critical legal thought, feminist theory, and queer theory